shlinkio/shlink-importer/README.md

 It imports using the API v4.
 The only required param is an [access token](https://bitly.is/accesstoken).

+Only the URLs will be imported.
+Visits/clicks won't be imported yet (See https://github.com/shlinkio/shlink-importer/issues/20).

+#### Shlink

+It imports from another Shlink instance using the API v2.
+Useful if you want to migrate to a different host or change the database engine.

+You will have to provide the instance's base URL and a valid API key.

+It will import short URLs and all their visits.
+However, it won't be possible to recalculate the location for those visits, so make sure to calculate the locations on the original instance first, by running `bin/cli visit:locate --retry`.

 #### Standard CSV

 It parses a CSV file with the `Long URL` and `Short code` columns.
 It can optionally contain `Domain`, `Title` and `Tags`, being the latter a pipe-separated list of items (`foo|bar|baz`).

 Column names can have spaces and have any combination of upper and lowercase.

+This method does not allow importing visits due to its one-dimensional nature.

 ## Usage